Magnus167/resumeCV/index.md

 ### **Traffic and Road Safety Awareness Workshops** &#124; `DEC 2018`

-Due to a sudden spike in the car accidents involving teenagers in the Saharanpur (IN) district, took the initiative of conducting traffic and safety awareness workshops in schools with a large number of students.
+Took the initiative of
+conducting traffic and safety awareness workshops in schools with a large number of students.
+Due to a sudden spike in the car accidents involving teenagers in Saharanpur district (India).

 -------------------------------